 CEPS Ideas Lab

 In the span of just three years, the CEPS Ideas Lab has grown to become one of the main events on the Brussels' calendar.
-With over 100 speakers, 2 plenaries, 33 sessions, 4 special evening sessions and 4 breakfast sessions the Ideas Lab 2017 promises once again to be a resounding success.
+With over 100 speakers, 2 plenaries, 33 sessions, 4 special evening sessions and 4 breakfast sessions, the latest Ideas Lab, which took place 23-24 February, was a resounding success.

 More or less Europe? was the ambitious question that CEPS tabled at its second deas Lab, 26-27 February 2015, at which high-level decision-makers and shapers from 11 different policy domains shared their expertise on the many complex challenges facing Europe.
 Nearly 600 participants from 34 different countries contributed to the discussions.